tconbeer/harlequin-adapter-template/README.md

 # harlequin-adapter-template
-A template for a new Harlequin database adapter
+This repo provides a template you can use to accelerate development of a new [Harlequin](https://harlequin.sh) database adapter.

+For an in-depth guide on writing your own adapter, see the [Harlequin Docs](https://harlequin.sh/docs/contributing/adapter-guide).